-- A: Excellent work submitted, evidence of outstanding ability to synthesize and use course knowledge, consistent evidence of creativity and originality, insightful contributions in class, consistent demonstration of integrative and critical thinking skills, regular class attendance, and respectful interaction. - B: Good work submitted, evidence of substantial ability to analyze and use course knowledge, evidence of creativity and originality, thoughtful contributions in class, demonstration of integrative and critical thinking skills, regular class attendance, and respectful interaction. - C: Acceptable work submitted, evidence of adequate ability to analyze and use course knowledge, appropriate contributions in class, attempts at integration and critique, regular class attendance, and respectful interaction.
+A: Excellent work submitted, evidence of outstanding ability to synthesize and use course knowledge, consistent evidence of creativity and originality, insightful contributions in class, consistent demonstration of integrative and critical thinking skills, regular class attendance, and respectful interaction.

+B: Good work submitted, evidence of substantial ability to analyze and use course knowledge, evidence of creativity and originality, thoughtful contributions in class, demonstration of integrative and critical thinking skills, regular class attendance, and respectful interaction.

+C: Acceptable work submitted, evidence of adequate ability to analyze and use course knowledge, appropriate contributions in class, attempts at integration and critique, regular class attendance, and respectful interaction.
 A grade of C represents satisfactory performance.
-Students are required to hold a cumulative grade point average of 2.0 or higher (C average) to graduate with a degree from Bethel. - D: Poor work submitted, little evidence of ability to analyze and use course knowledge, inconsistent evidence of mastery of course content, few contributions in class, no attempts at integration and critique, inconsistent class attendance, and respectful interaction. - F: Inadequate work submitted, insufficient evidence of ability to analyze and use course knowledge, inappropriate and/or disrespectful contributions in class, poor class attendance, or failure to complete course requirements.
+Students are required to hold a cumulative grade point average of 2.0 or higher (C average) to graduate with a degree from Bethel.

+D: Poor work submitted, little evidence of ability to analyze and use course knowledge, inconsistent evidence of mastery of course content, few contributions in class, no attempts at integration and critique, inconsistent class attendance, and respectful interaction.

+F: Inadequate work submitted, insufficient evidence of ability to analyze and use course knowledge, inappropriate and/or disrespectful contributions in class, poor class attendance, or failure to complete course requirements.
 The grade of F may be superseded by a second grade when the student retakes the course.
-The first F remains on the transcript but is removed from computation of the grade point average. - I: Incomplete (See Incomplete regulation for details.) - P: Pass.
+The first F remains on the transcript but is removed from computation of the grade point average.

+AU: The grade AU is given when a student audits a course.
+Auditors are required to meet the attendance and participation (when feasible) requirements set by the instructor (see Auditing Courses).
+Students who do not meet the requirements will be graded WZ.

+I or IN: Incomplete (See Incomplete regulation for details.)

+P: Pass.
 C work or above in a course without grade points.
 Students are allowed to take three advanced-level courses on a Pass/Fail basis.
 Such courses, however, may not be in the student's concentration in the Master of Arts or the Master of Divinity program if the student is pursuing a concentration.
 The work in a Pass/Fail course must be at least C level for a grade of Pass.
 The decision to take a course Pass/Fail must be made within the first two weeks of the term and the appropriate form completed for that purpose.
 The professor has the prerogative to require a letter grade if he or she feels that the material involved demands such evaluation.
-No core courses may be taken on a
+No core courses may be taken on a Pass/Fail basis.

-Pass/Fail basis.
 Students may take more than three Pass/Fail courses only if they take more than the minimum number of courses required for graduation in that degree program.

 W: Withdrawal is allowed during the third through the 11th week of the semester.
-From the 12th week, a grade of F is recorded for withdrawals.
+From the 12th week, the student will receive the grade earned in the course.
 SemPM modular students receive a W if they withdraw in writing by the second class session of a seven-week course.